Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Configuration.md

 <procedure title="config.yml" collapsible="true"><step>
 <code-block lang="yaml" ignore-vars="true" collapsible="false" validate="false">
     <![CDATA[prefix: "&#00DDFF&lAxAuctions &7» "

     database:
       # h2, mysql, postgresql
       type: "h2"
       prefix: "axauctions"

       # you only need to touch these when using mysql/postgresql
       address: 127.0.0.1
       port: 3306
       database: admin
       username: admin
       password: 'admin'
       pool:
         maximum-pool-size: 10
         minimum-idle: 10
         maximum-lifetime: 1800000
         keepalive-time: 0
         connection-timeout: 5000

+    # format: language_COUNTRY
+    # after changing this, the server will download the default item names
+    language: en_US

     # when using mysql/postgresql, how should data be sent between servers?
     # values: none, sql
     # if you don't need multi server support, set to none to disable
     multi-server-support: "sql"

     # should sellers get their money only when they join?
     # with some currency plugins this option is automatically enabled
     # the sellers will still be notified about sold items even if this is false
     # if you change this while the plugin is used, some players may get their money twice or lose their money
     only-give-money-on-join: false

     # https://docs.oracle.com/javase/tutorial/i18n/format/decimalFormat.html
     # how money should be formatted?
     number-format: "#,###.##"

     # used to show the length of boosters
     # in bossbars you have to use the %time_formatted% placeholder for these to be used
     # 1 - HH:MM:SS, for example 01:25:35
     # 2 - short format, for example 20m
     # 3 - text format, for example 01h 25m 35s
     timer-format: 1

     # after how long should items expire?
     # in seconds
     item-expire-time: 86400

     # after how long should items get deleted?
     # only starts if the item have expired
     # in seconds
     item-deletion-time: 604800

     # the minimum price for an item
     # do not set below 0.01
     min-price: 10.0

-    # the minimum price for an item
+    # the maximum price for an item
     # set to -1 to disable
     max-price: -1

+    # if true, even if there is only 1 loaded currency, the selector will show
+    force-currency-selector: false

     # list of items that CAN'T be sold in the auction house
     # note: the name-contains string shouldn't include any color codes
     blacklisted-items:
       "1":
         material: "barrier"
         name-contains: "Banned item's name"

     # do not change this
-    version: 1]]>
+    version: 3]]>
 </code-block></step>
 </procedure>